-Demons beware: on February the 3rd, Japan gets ready to drive out demons and devils with roasted soybeans in a tradition called Setsubun.
+Demons beware: every year on February 3, Japan gets ready to drive out demons and devils with roasted soybeans in a tradition called Setsubun.
 This bean-throwing is done at home, in offices, and in shrines and temples around the country, and so-called Eho-maki, sushi rolls, are eaten while facing the lucky cardinal direction of the year.
 Setsbun, literally meaning “seasonal division,” is a tradition from Old Japan, passed and carried on for numerous generations, and there’s no one in the country who doesn’t know what it is.

 But when examining the traditional festival of Setsubun a bit closer, you’ll notice that it actually does not only take place once a year.
 No Japanese person is throwing the beans on any other day than February 3rd – why is that?
 Let’s find out what’s behind the beans and demons and find out what Setsubun is all about.